Francis Awaritefe

-Francis Edgar Awaritefe (born 18 April 1964) is a former professional football (soccer) player.
-Born in England, he made three appearances for the Australia scoring once.
+Francis Edgar Awaritefe (born 18 April 1964) is a former professional soccer player.
+Born in England, he made three appearances for Australia scoring once.
 He was Director of Football at Melbourne Victory.

 Early life

-Awaritefe was born in London, England.
+Awaritefe was born in London, England to Nigerian parents.
+He moved to Nigeria at the age of 4, and moved to Australia in adulthood where he was nationalized.
+He has a son, Reuben Awaritefe, who had played for Central Coast Mariners Academy and Western Sydney Wanderers Youth.

 Administrative career

 On 21 June 2011, he was signed by Melbourne Victory as their new Director of Football on a two-year deal, replacing Gary Cole, with Mehmet Durakovic signed as the club's new manager on the same day.

 However, after a brief five-month stint in his job as the Director of Football with Melbourne Victory, Awaritefe was axed by Melbourne Victory, after a run of poor results.

 He appeared on the Australian television program Nerds FC.

 Awaritefe is as at February 2019 vice-president of FIFPro (International Federation of Professional Footballers) and has been with Craig Foster participating in the campaign to free Hakeem al-Araibi.